soheeparklee/soheeparklee.github.io/_posts/2024-07-09-PROJECT_DrugStore4.md

 <https://medium.com/@beganjimoni23/invalid-character-found-in-method-name-http-method-names-must-be-tokens-11678f35f67f>

-In the blog reference, it said to update the `build.gradle` implementation `spring-cloud-starter-netflix-eureka-client`
+In the blog reference, it said to update the `build.gradle` implementation `spring-cloud-starter-netflix-eureka-client` <br>

+### 🟢 Compatible versions

+The cause of first error was that the degraded version of Spring Boot parent and Spring cloud version was not compatible.

+💡 Spring Boot Parent

+- Spring Boot provides a POM.
+- This parent POM includes configurations and dependency management, for simplifying project setup for SpringBoot.

+💡 Spring Cloud

+- Spring Cloud builds on Spring Boot
+- provides tools for building distributed systems.

-Thus, I decided to update my `build.gradle`
+Thus, I decided to update my `build.gradle`<br>

 #### ✔️ build.gradle